FY1003 - Electricity and Magnetism

 Learning methods and activities

-Lectures, compulsory laboratory exercises and compulsory calculation exercises.
-A compulsory lab report counts 10% of the final grade.
+Lectures, computational and experimental projects, compulsory laboratory exercises and compulsory calculation exercises.

 Further on evaluation